AckerlyXu/heima/articles/sql-database/sql-database-elastic-scale-shard-map-management.md

     Since data may need to be moved from one shard to another in order to be consistent with **UpdateMapping** operations, you need to perform that movement separately but in conjunction with using these methods.
 * To take mappings online and offline: use **MarkMappingOffline** (Java, [.NET](https://msdn.microsoft.com/library/azure/dn824202.aspx)) and **MarkMappingOnline** (Java, [.NET](https://msdn.microsoft.com/library/azure/dn807225.aspx)) to control the online state of a mapping.

-    Certain operations on shard mappings are only allowed when a mapping is in an �offline� state, including **UpdateMapping** and **DeleteMapping**.
+    Certain operations on shard mappings are only allowed when a mapping is in an "offline" state, including **UpdateMapping** and **DeleteMapping**.
 When a mapping is offline, a data-dependent request based on a key included in that mapping returns an error.
 In addition, when a range is first taken offline, all connections to the affected shard are automatically killed in order to prevent inconsistent or incomplete results for queries directed against ranges being changed.

 Mappings are immutable objects in .Net.
 All of the methods above that change mappings also invalidate any references to them in your code.
-To make it easier to perform sequences of operations that change a mapping�s state, all of the methods that change a mapping return a new mapping reference, so operations can be chained.
+To make it easier to perform sequences of operations that change a mapping's state, all of the methods that change a mapping return a new mapping reference, so operations can be chained.
 For example, to delete an existing mapping in shardmap sm that contains the key 25, you can execute the following:

 ```
     sm.DeleteMapping(sm.MarkMappingOffline(sm.GetMappingForKey(25)));
 ```

 ## Adding a shard
-Applications often need to simply add new shards to handle data that is expected from new keys or key ranges, for a shard map that already exists.
+Applications often need to add new shards to handle data that is expected from new keys or key ranges, for a shard map that already exists.
 For example, an application sharded by Tenant ID may need to provision a new shard for a new tenant, or data sharded monthly may need a new shard provisioned before the start of each new month.

-If the new range of key values is not already part of an existing mapping and no data movement is necessary, it is very simple to add the new shard and associate the new key or range to that shard.
+If the new range of key values is not already part of an existing mapping and no data movement is necessary, it is simple to add the new shard and associate the new key or range to that shard.
 For details on adding new shards, see [Adding a new shard](sql-database-elastic-scale-add-a-shard.md).

 For scenarios that require data movement, however, the split-merge tool is needed to orchestrate the data movement between shards in combination with the necessary shard map updates.
-For details on using the split-merge yool, see [Overview of split-merge](sql-database-elastic-scale-overview-split-and-merge.md)
+For details on using the split-merge tool, see [Overview of split-merge](sql-database-elastic-scale-overview-split-and-merge.md)

 [!INCLUDE [elastic-scale-include](../../includes/elastic-scale-include.md)]